UniversalRobots/Universal_Robots_ROS2_GZ_Simulation/ur_simulation_gz/doc/migration/jazzy.rst

 Updated argument name for tf_prefix
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To have coherency between the driver and the GZ simulation, the launch argument to use tf_prefix has been changed from ``prefix`` to ``tf_prefix``.
-Moreover, differently from the driver, using such argument for this package requires the user to also provide their own controllers file, as explained in REF.
+Moreover, differently from the driver, using such argument for this package requires the user to also provide their own controllers file, as explained in :ref:`tf_prefix for GZ <tf_prefix_gz>`.

 Update arguments for MoveIt!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~